khakhalin/notes/keywords/git.md

 * `git reset --hard HEAD~3` - destroy and delete last 3 commits, reset HEAD three positions lower.
 Note: If you want to save their content just in case, before running this, do `git branch [branch_name]`.
 Then when you destroy commits in the original branch, they will still be present in this new branch.
 Note also that rewriting history like that is a very bad idea if those commits were already shared.

 # Github
-### Working with github from terminal
+## Working with github from terminal

-As github switched to using tokens, go here to generate a token: https://github.com/settings/tokens Then type this for the git repo: `git remote set-url origin https://<githubtoken>@github.com/<username>/<repositoryname>.git`.
-For these contributions to show on the main page, make sure your user email is set up correctly; this can be done locally at a repo level using `git config user.email "blabla@gmail.com"`.
+As github switched to using tokens, go here to generate a token: https://github.com/settings/tokens

+Then type this for the git repo:
+`git remote set-url origin https://<githubtoken>@github.com/<username>/<repositoryname>.git` For these contributions to show on the main page, make sure your user email is set up correctly.
+This can be done locally at a repo level using `git config user.email "blabla@gmail.com"`

 Sources: [1](https://stackoverflow.com/questions/68775869/message-support-for-password-authentication-was-removed-please-use-a-personal)

 # Open questions

 * `--no-ff` for `git merge
 * `git pull -f` - what does this f mean?
 * `pick`